FKiisa/blacklabz/README.md

 This project fetches live crypto/fiat prices (e.g., TON/USDT) from CoinGecko, caches them for speed, persists them in PostgreSQL, and visualizes them in a simple React frontend.

+In total this project took me approximately 5-6 hours to complete.

 ## Features

 - **NestJS backend**